Mambouna/pgturbo/doc/from-scratch.rst

       update_bird()

 The final part of the bird logic is that it has to respond to player control.
 When we press a key, the bird flaps upwards.
-Pygame Zero will call an ``on_key_down()`` function - if you've defined one - whenever a key is pressed::
+Pygame Turbo will call an ``on_key_down()`` function - if you've defined one - whenever a key is pressed::